RecipesLearn

 Rub Selection

-While not many people use sugar brisket rubs – you should still be mindful of using it.
+While not many people use sugar in brisket rubs – you should still be mindful of using it.

 The reason for this is because at temperatures of around 325F+, sugars will start to burn which results in an acrid/bitter flavor – essentially ruining the bark.